How to recover your architecture after drift and erosion

 This supports the idea of continuous improvement and adjustment, which can be crucial in managing technical debt effectively.

-All engineering teams, whether they follow Agile or Waterfall methodologies, are susceptible to the accumulation of Architectural Technical Debt (ADT).
+All engineering teams, whether they follow Agile or Waterfall methodologies (or something in between), are susceptible to the accumulation of architectural technical debt (ADT).
 Even teams committed to the Agile principle of continuous improvement may find themselves focusing solely on product enhancements while inadvertently neglecting the long-term architectural integrity of their systems.

 For example, the focus on rapid delivery often results in inadequate documentation and a lack of clear design, which complicates the understanding of the system’s architecture and how its components interconnect.